sourcegraph/docsite/README.md

 A documentation site generator that fits [Sourcegraph](https://sourcegraph.com)'s needs:

 - Markdown source files that are browseable on the file system and readable as plain text (without custom directives or complex front matter or configuration)
-- Served by an HTTP server, not generated as static HTML files, to eliminate the need for external static site host configuration
+- Served by an HTTP server, not generated as static HTML files, to eliminate the need for external static site host configuration (which we found to be error-prone)
-- Usable by Sourcegraph itself as a library, to self-host docs for the current product version
+- Usable within Sourcegraph to self-host docs for the current product version (with the same rendering and structure)

 ## Usage